RonenNess/GeonBit.UI/README.md

 So if for example you set an entity size of (0, -1), it means the entity will have its default height with width of 100% of its parent width (minus the padding, which are explained next).

+Note: Entities may behave unexpectedly and won't render correctly if set to a size too small for them.

 ### Padding

 Padding (in pixels) to position child entities inside this entity.